Factors influencing recurrent measles outbreak in Ethiopia among under-five children: a systematic review

 Several studies have demonstrated that children who are opportune to receive a dose of measles-containing vaccine, are less likely to come up with measles.
 Approximately 93% of people who receive the first dose develop immunity to measles, and 97% after the second dose become protected [13].
 Therefore, having a strong routine immunization with the measles dose-1 coverage (CV1) of ≥90% and ≥80% at national and district levels will ensure life-long immunity to about 93% of the population, which can guarantee a reduction in measles outbreak and child mortality due to measles disease [14].
 There are an estimated 24.7 million children who did not receive MCV1 in 2021, and the top (10) countries with the highest number of children are Nigeria, India, DRC, Ethiopia Indonesia, Pakistan, Philippines, Angola, Brazil, and Tanzania with (3.1, 2.5, 1.7, 1.7, 1.2, 1.2, 1.0, 0.8, 0.7 and 0.5 million) respectively, representing more than half of the global total (59%) [8].
 Ethiopia, referred to as the Federal Democratic Republic of Ethiopia (FDRE), is a low-income landlocked country located in East Africa.
 It has a total land area of 1.13 million km2, with a total population of 112,078 million, and a population growth rate of 2.6% in 2019 [15].
 Ethiopia has an estimated Gross Domestic Product (GDP) of $81 billion and a GDP per capita of 862 USD in 2017, it is one of the poorest countries with a per capita income of $850 [16].

 Ethiopia is accounting for approximately 6.9% of the total 24.7 million global estimated children who are not vaccinated with MCV1 in 2021.
-Measles account for more than 5% of childhood mortality in the country [17], and measles outbreaks continue to evolve in the country, which was linked to spatial heterogeneity of measles vaccination [18,19].
+Measles accounts for more than 5% of childhood mortality in the country [17], and measles outbreaks continue to evolve in the country, which was linked to spatial heterogeneity of measles vaccination [18,19].
 Measles vaccination coverage in Ethiopia has shown a mixed pattern between 2000 and 2022.
 Administrative coverage ranged from 37% in 2000 to a peak of 93.4% in 2020, with some fluctuations in between.
 The World Health Organization and UNICEF's WUENIC estimates also varied, ranging from 36% in 2000 to a high of 68% in 2011.
 Despite overall progress in improving measles vaccination coverage, there were occasional declines in certain years, highlighting ongoing challenges.[20].

 This research paper utilized the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines to conduct a comprehensive literature review on the research question.
 The PRISMA guidelines were employed to ensure a systematic and rigorous review process and to enhance the transparency and reproducibility of the study's findings [21].
 The inclusion criteria for this literature review were journal articles published in English within the past 21 years (2000-2021), regardless of study design, that reported on the epidemiology, prevalence, and outbreaks of measles in Ethiopia.
-Articles reporting only on Rubella or isolated cases of measles without outbreaks, intervention studies, or studies not published in English or with unavailable full text were excluded from this review (Figure 1)
+Articles reporting only on Rubella or isolated cases of measles without outbreaks, intervention studies, or studies not published in English or with unavailable full text were excluded from this review (Figure 1).

 Search strategy/study selection: a comprehensive search was conducted across five electronic databases including Article, CAS, PubMed, PubMed Central, and Google Scholar.
 The search terms were selected based on the PICO format, with strict usage of words closely related to the background and existing literature.
 The selected terms were individually applied and then combined using the basic Boolean operators "OR" and "AND".
 The keywords used in the search were "vaccination", "immunization", "under-five children", "outbreaks", "measles", "elimination", "control", "VPDs", "prevalence", "epidemiology" and "Ethiopia".
 Additionally, relevant articles were identified through manual searching of the reference lists of included articles.
 In addition to the literature review, secondary data from the Ethiopian Demographic and Health Surveys (EDHS) conducted by the Ethiopia Institute of Public Health (EPHI) and the Federal Ministry of Health (FMOH) were also sourced and included in the analysis.